allisonthuang/allisonthuang.github.io/about.md

 ## TPT Notes 😎
 ### Week 0 (5.1-5.2)
-TPT 0.1: Benefit of drones, photography and military use but you can provide surveillance to people.
-Downside would be an invasion of privacy.
+**TPT 0.1: Benefit of drones, photography and military use but you can provide surveillance to people.
+Downside would be an invasion of privacy.**
 - Come up with three of your own Beneficial and corresponding Harmful Effects of Computing: Beneficial things are greater accessibility, simulating unlikely situations, and uniting people from far distances.
 Harmful effects of computing are lost lives in more imoprtant technologies like transportation technologies, bad algorithms to solve important problems and bringing bias into important decisions
 - Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?: I thikn dopamine issues are definitely real.
 Technology provides too much access to easy highs of dopamine which reduces brain sensitivity to it.
 I see it impacting my high school career in work ethic and making it harder for me to get tasks done.
+- Come up with times in which drones have affected the daily lives of people living in foreign countries.
+Explain how these events destroyed people's homes and what the lasting effects had on many young people affected by the drone attacks.

-TPT 0.2: Digital Empowerment
+**TPT 0.2: Digital Empowerment**
 - How does someone empower themself in a digital world?: Use their technology to advocate for other people's success.
 - How does someone that is empowered help someone that is not empowered?
 Describe something you could do at Del Norte HS.: I could empower someone to resources that they can access and let them borrow my materials.
 - Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?: Probably not blocking that much.
 I think it makes sense that some things are blocked or distracting, but some things are limiting.
 I'm not exactly sure what technology empowers- but maybe topic that facilitates greater connection.

 <hr style="  border-top: 8px solid blue;
   border-radius: 5px;">

 ### Week 1 (5.3-5.4)
 **TPT 1.0: Computer Bias**
 Come up with some thoughts on the video and be ready to discuss them as I call on you.
 Here are some ideas...